min69u/Reforestation/README.md

-## What's a ninja's favorite type of shoes?
-Sneakers!
+## My boss told me to have a good day... so I went home.